Combodo/CombodoPayumStripe/doc/README.md

 # Customization

 This gateway handle communication with stripe and changes the payment state.
-Has avery Payum gateways, it cannont know the details of your integration, so it will need an extra work on your integration side:
+As every Payum gateways, it can not know the details of your integration, so it will need an extra work on your integration side:

-as this may be a little cumbersome, you'll find how I did integrate this gateway with my Sylius project [under the subdirectory sylius-example](./sylius-example).
+As this may be a little cumbersome, you'll find how I did integrate this gateway with my Sylius project [under the subdirectory sylius-example](./sylius-example).

 > :bangbang: beware: I tested it on my own highly customized sylius 1.2!
 Thus I had some feedback of person having integrated it on sylius 1.5, I haven't' tested it myself, and maybe you'll need extra work to make it work under your own configuration!

-## fulfill stripe checkout server requirements
+## Fulfill Stripe Checkout server requirements

-alas conventional data provided to Payum stripe checkout server require extra data: [line_items](https://stripe.com/docs/api/checkout/sessions/create#create_checkout_session-line_items).
+Alas conventional data provided to Payum stripe checkout server require extra data: [line_items](https://stripe.com/docs/api/checkout/sessions/create#create_checkout_session-line_items).
 You'll have to give them to payum.

 > :bulb: When you use Sylius, you are already plugged in with hard coded values, my solution was to add an [extension that append those information](./sylius-example/src/AppBundle/Payment/StripeV3RequirementsFulfillerOnCaptureExtensions.php)  (do not forget to [tag the service](./sylius-example/app/config/payum.yml)).

-## listen to Payum changes of the payment state and trigger your own logic
+## Listen to Payum changes of the payment state and trigger your own logic
 Once the payment is confirmed, you probably want to trigger a workflow.
 > :bulb: When you use Sylius, you are already plugged in with hard coded values, my solution was to add an [extension that trigger the state machine change when needed](./sylius-example/src/AppBundle/Payment/StripeV3UpdatePaymentStateOnCheckoutCompletedEvent.php) (do not forget to [tag the service](./sylius-example/app/config/payum.yml)).

-# implementation details
+# Implementation details
 This gateway provide three different methods to retrieve payments
  - a check when the user is redirected after payment
  - a webhook
  - the base of a command that should be called by a scheduled task

-every three implementations execute a request `handleCheckoutCompletedEvent` handled by `CheckoutCompletedEventAction`.
+Every three implementations execute a request `handleCheckoutCompletedEvent` handled by `CheckoutCompletedEventAction`.
 > :loudspeaker: This is very important because as you can see in the extension [StripeV3UpdatePaymentStateOnCheckoutCompletedEvent](./sylius-example/src/AppBundle/Payment/StripeV3UpdatePaymentStateOnCheckoutCompletedEvent.php), you are supposed to plug your code onto this `CheckoutCompletedEventAction`.

 ## Redirect after payment

-> :scream: Attention: while being the simpler to implement (and the only on available without extra work), this solution alone is really not sufficient.
+> :scream: Attention: while being the simpler to implement (and the only one available without extra work), this solution alone is really not sufficient.
 You must at least complete it with the cron.

-## using the webhook
+## Using the webhook

 You need to activate it into stripe's admin panel (doc [here](https://stripe.com/docs/payments/checkout/fulfillment#webhooks) and [here](https://stripe.com/docs/webhooks/setup)).
 Stripe will require you to write the webhook adresse.